elnurqurb4nov/big-tech-financial-analysis/README.md

 # Big Tech Financial Risk & Growth Analysis (2018–2024)

-## Project Overview
+## Overview

-This project analyzes the financial performance of 10 major technology companies using SEC 10-K annual (GAAP) data from 2018–2024.
+This project provides a **financial risk and growth analysis** of 10 major technology companies using SEC 10-K (GAAP) data from 2018–2024.

-The objective is to evaluate structural differences in growth, profitability, and cash flow stability through a SQL-based analytics workflow and Power BI dashboard design.
+It evaluates structural differences in **growth, profitability, and cash flow stability** through a **SQL-based analytics workflow** and **Power BI dashboard design**.

-This is a finance-first analytics project focused on transforming raw financial statements into structured analytical insights.
+The project transforms raw financial statements into structured analytical insights suitable for **investors, analysts, and data-driven finance roles**.

 ---